aposteriori-sg/tutorials/courses/60 GDevelop Basics/30 Gelda/110 dialog2.md

 ![](images/playerDialogText.png)

 <div class="info" markdown="span">
-The first two player dialog starts with an **A** to indicate that the player should press that button to progress.
+The first two player dialogs start with an A) to indicate that the player should press that button to progress.
-The last dialog doesn't have the **A** as that's the last dialog line.
+The last dialog doesn't have the A) as that's the last dialog line.
 </div>

 ## Princess Dialog